Ebow makes room for brands in the digital space | Business Post

 Now, says founder and managing director, David Douglas, digital marketing is entering yet another phase, one that requires more creativity and a sharp focus on quality and originality across all platforms.

 “The 'digital gold rush’ is over,” said Douglas.
-“Digital, now, is actually under performing for a lot of people.”
+“Digital, now, is actually under performing for a lot of people, particularly versus their expectations.”

-Everyone was on the same platform and everyone was following the same route to market, said Douglas.
+Every brand is on the same platforms and every brand is following the same route to market, with very little science and appreciation for nuance, said Douglas.

-“That means a lot of brands and companies aren't getting the eyeballs they deserve,” he said.
+“That means a lot of homegrown brands and companies aren't getting the sales they deserve.” he said.

 In response, Ebow is championing a return to “traditional brand sensibilities” and an ethos of quality and individuality.

-“If you look at the sheer volume of the content we consume online now, there is this creeping homogenisation across the board,” says Douglas.
+“If you look at the sheer volume of the content we consume online now, there is this creeping homogenisation across the board,” said Douglas.

 “The result is that everyone is using the same language and everything looks the same, so cut-through creativity is more important than ever.”